turtlelazy/cybersecurity_final/README.md

 # TEAM: Graceful Fish

 ## Roster:
 * Ishraq Mahid
 * Grace Chen

 ## Project Description:
 We are creating a capture the flag type of activity where users will be required to use SQL injection and other already-taught tools.
 For the presentation, we will be teaching how SQL works and how to use SQLmap/how it works.
 The activity will require users to connect to a virtual machine hosted on one of our personal computers.

 ## Daily Log:
 12/14/2021
-* Ishraq Mahid: Worked on formatting repo + website app + slides for teaching SQL Database
+* Ishraq Mahid (in class): Worked on formatting repo + website app + slides for teaching SQL Database
-* Grace Chen: Worked on researching SQLmap and going through a tutorial for it + taking   notes on how it works
+* Grace Chen (in class): Worked on researching SQLmap and going through a tutorial for it + taking notes on how it works

 ## Haikus:
 soon™